google/codeworld/web/help/GuideUnit1.md

 **Applying** a function means using the function to describe its result for a specific input.
-To apply a function to some input, you write the name of the function, an open parenthesis, the input values (called **arguments**), and then a close-parenthesis.
+To apply a function to some input, you write the name of the function, an open parenthesis, the input values (called **arguments**) and then a close-parenthesis.
 When there is more than one argument to a function, you can write the domain in CodeWorld by listing them all in parentheses, separated by commas, like you see in `rectangle` in the table above.

 !!!
 Tip
     Parentheses always come in pairs and are used like a ring around the arguments to a function.
-Picture the name of the function at the beginning adding a handle to that ring, forming something like a frying pan.
+Picture the name of the function at the beginning as adding a handle to that ring, forming something like a frying pan.

     ![](cw-frying-pan.png)